 The mRNA vaccine is not transported into the cell nucleus and cannot affect the human genome.
 The vaccine contains mRNA, which codes for the formation of a specific protein that forms the spike-like projections (spikes) on the SARS-CoV-2 virus wall.
 This protein serves as an antigen, is recognised by the body as foreign and thus stimulates the body's own immune system to react against the spikes of the SARS-CoV-2 virus.
 Antibodies are formed which are responsible for protecting against the virus.

-No. The Comirnaty® vaccine from Pfizer / BioNTech is stored at -75° C - that from Moderna at -20° C - but shortly before vaccination it is thawed and absorbed in saline, which is stored at normal refrigerator or room temperature.
+No. The Comirnaty® vaccine from Pfizer/BioNTech is stored at -75°C– that from Moderna at -20°C and that from Johnson & Johnson at -25°C to -15°C – but shortly before vaccination it is thawed and absorbed in saline, which is stored at normal refrigerator or room temperature.

 All interim results on the effectiveness and safety of the vaccines can be found on the Infovac website.